AngusWright/AstroStats/Md/IntroductionToStatistics_Section0.md

 ## -Alfredo Griffin    594  169     4   74
 ```

-And for simplicity we’ll use the same **R** data frame and convert it to
+And for simplicity we’ll use the same `R` data frame and convert it to a
-a pandas data.frame in python:
+pandas `data.frame` in `python`:

 ``` python
 #Data Frames in python